deevodavis71/kubernetes1/Readme.md

 -- OR -- (try not to use this one)

 kubectl expose deployment/kubernetes1-deployment
-kubectl get svc kubernetes1-deployment kubectl describe svc kubernetes1-deployment
+kubectl get svc kubernetes1-service kubectl describe svc kubernetes1-service

 -- OR --

-kubectl create -f service.NodePort.yml minikube service kubernetes1-deployment
+kubectl create -f service.NodePort.yml minikube service kubernetes1-service

 Testing the Service
 ===================

-NOTE: IP Address 192.168.99.100 is per the url "minikube dashboard --url"
+NOTE: IP Address 192.168.99.100 is per the url "minikube dashboard --url" or "minikube ip"

+The port (31798 below) can be found either via the minikube dashboard, or "kubectl get svc kubernetes1-service" or..

-kubectl describe svc kubernetes1-deployment curl 192.168.99.100:31798/api/sayHello/World
+kubectl describe svc kubernetes1-service curl 192.168.99.100:31798/api/sayHello/World

 Update the Docker Images